openebs-archive/e2e-tests/experiments/functional/cStor/cstor-csi-volume-scaleup/README.md

 ## Exit-Criteria

-- Volume replica should be scaled up and rebuilt successfully.
+- Volume replicas should be scaled up and rebuilt successfully.

 ## Procedure

 - This functional test checks if the csi volume replicas can be scaled up.
 - This litmusbook accepts the parameters in form of job environmental variables.
+- It is assumed that the volume is created with single replica.
-- This job patched the respective CVC with the unused pool names and thereby scales up the replicas
+- This job patches the respective CVC with the unused pool names and thereby scaling up the replicas

 ## Litmusbook Environment Variables